yogeshhegde/processor-sdk-doc/source/android/Overview/_Processor_SDK_Android_Building_The_SDK.rst

    guide.

-**Getting the Repo tool**
+**Getting the repo tool**

-You will need the Repo tool to retrieve repositories.
+You will need the ``repo`` tool to retrieve repositories.
 To install it, please refer to this webpage : https://source.android.com/setup/develop#installing-repo

 **Getting toolchain for u-boot builds**

 Links to download toolchains for building u-boot are mentioned in the SDK download page.

-**Install Optee-OS build dependencies**
+**Install OPTEE-OS build dependencies**

 .. ifconfig:: CONFIG_part_variant in ('AM62X')

-  Check OPTEE OS docs to know list of dependencies needed to be installed : https://optee.readthedocs.io/en/latest/building/prerequisites.html
+  Check OPTEE-OS docs to know list of dependencies needed to be installed : https://optee.readthedocs.io/en/latest/building/prerequisites.html

-Downloading Sources
+Downloading sources
 ===================

 .. ifconfig:: CONFIG_part_variant in ('AM62X')